 The Newtonian constant of gravitation G is one of the most fundamental constants of classical physics.
-Recent measurements of G are in disagreement, with discrepancies that are roughly ten times the nist-quoted uncertainties in some cases.
+Recent measurements of G are in disagreement, with discrepancies that are roughly ten times the quoted uncertainties in some cases.
 A graph of the measured values is given here.

 The disagreement calls into question our ability to measure small forces on a laboratory scale.
 It also raises the question of whether the Newtonian force law is a complete description of gravity at these distances.

 An international consortium is being formed to address this problem.
 The objective is to carry out a series of measurements that will eliminate bias that may have existed in earlier measurements.